zhannakhuranova/NN-from-scratch-/README.md

 ******************************************************************************

-Simple perceptron NN model from Scratch in C++ language with sigmoid activation function for soving classification problem.
-Creating .dat file in the end( you can plot graph via gnuplot)
+Simple perceptron NN model from Scratch in C++ language with sigmoid activation function for solving classification problem with creation .dat file in the end (you can plot graph via Gnuplot)
--2 options for inserting input data;
+-2 modes for inserting input data;
+-